Breath Prayer

 Overview

 God breathed.
 God breathed life into all of creation.
 God breathed life into you and me.
 Breath is what gives us life.
 Each of our lives truly begins with our first breath.
 When our breathing stops, we fade from the earth.
 Without breath our flesh starts returning to dust.
-Breath sustains every one of our lives.
+Breath sustains each one of our lives.

 Divine Truth with Our Reality